A Constellation of Vital Phenomena: Characters

+Release

 Reception

-A Constellation of Vital Phenomena starred reviews from Library Journal, Publishers Weekly, and Booklist, as well as received positive reviews from The New York Times Book Review, World Literature Today, Kirkus Reviews, Chicago Tribune, The Washington Post, NPR, San Francisco Chronicle, Shelf Awareness, The Economist, and Entertainment Weekly.
-The New York Times and The Boston Globe provided a mixed review.
+A Constellation of Vital Phenomena received starred reviews from Library Journal, Publishers Weekly, and Booklist, as well as positive reviews from The New York Times Book Review, World Literature Today, Kirkus Reviews, Chicago Tribune, The Washington Post, NPR, San Francisco Chronicle, Shelf Awareness, The Economist, and Entertainment Weekly.

+The New York Times and The Boston Globe provided mixed reviews.